followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOutView/3 Methods/toggleMenuVisibility().md

 ===================================================================

 <!--shortDescription-->
-Toggles the visibility of the widget's menu block.
+Shows or hides the slide-out menu depending on the argument.
 <!--/shortDescription-->

 <!--returnType-->Promise<void><!--/returnType-->